jakub-jurkian/mockbean/README.md

 2. **Caching:** Implement response caching (e.g., Redis or Caffeine) based on query hashes to limit unnecessary API requests and costs for identically phrased user answers.
 3. **Structured Error Handling:** Introduce a global `@RestControllerAdvice` to consistently format LLM timeout exceptions or embedding failures so that clients get unified HTTP error payloads.

-## Raport
+## Report
-Raport & Presentation are available in the 'raport' folder.
+Report & Presentation are available in the 'report' folder.

 ## License

-Academic project / MIT
+MIT